 Mr. Wrynn also represented the United States as a member of the International Association of Insurance Supervisors (IAIS), an organization of insurance supervisory authorities from more than 200 jurisdictions in nearly 140 countries that develop international insurance principles and standards for insurance regulators.
 In his capacity as Vice-Chair of the International Committee, he had a leadership role in discussions on numerous international issues such as Solvency II (an economic risk-based solvency regulatory framework to be utilized by all European Union member states); Systemic Risk (and the development of a methodology for the identification of globally systemically important financial institutions and the measures to be implemented once identified); ComFrame (the development of a common framework for the supervision of internationally active insurance groups – IAIG’s); Group Supervision; and numerous other issues and initiatives.

 Prior to his appointment as Superintendent, Mr. Wrynn served as Executive Director of the New York State Insurance Fund – which was the largest workers’ compensation carrier in New York State with over 2600 employees, $1.3 Billion in new written premium, and total admitted assets of approximately $13 billion (making it the 7th largest property and casualty company in New York at the time).
 He has been an attorney practicing in the insurance sector for approximately 30 years and is admitted to the Federal and State Courts of New York and New Jersey as well as the Supreme Court of the United States.
 He has earned a Martindale-Hubbard Peer Review rating of AV Preeminent, and has been rated a top lawyer in insurance law by American Lawyer Media and Martindale-Hubbell, in insurance coverage by New York Metro Super Lawyers, and the 2017 listing of Who's Who Legal Consulting Expert Guide: Insurance and Reinsurance.
-He has also earned an Associate in Captive Insurance (ACI) and Associate in Risk Management (ARM), and Workers' Compensation Professional (WCP) designations.
+He has also earned Associate in Captive Insurance (ACI), Associate in Risk Management (ARM), and Workers' Compensation Professional (WCP) designations.

 Mr. Wrynn has also made numerous presentations and authored several publications over the past several years that include (in the past year):

-• Panelist, “Emerging Issues and Insurance Litigation Relating to Life, Health & Disability, and ERISA,” 43rd Annual Tips Midwinter Symposium on Insurance and Employee Benefits, American Bar Association, Hyatt Regency in Coral Gables, Florida, January 12-15, 2017
+• Panelist, “Former Insurance Commissioners Panel,” American Bar Association 45th Annual TIPS Midwinter Symposium on Insurance and Employee Benefits, Hyatt Regency in Coral Gables, Florida, January 18, 2019